-Willem Buiter is an independent economic consultant and speaker.
-He is currently a Visiting Professor of International and Public Affairs at Columbia University and an Adjunct Senior Fellow at the Council of Foreign Relations.
+Willem Buiter is an independent economic advisor and speaker.
+He is currently an Adjunct Senior Fellow at the Council on Foreign Relations.
 He was Global Chief Economist at Citigroup from 2010 to 2018 and a Special Economic Advisor at Citigroup from 2018 to 2019.
-Previously, he was Chief Economist and Special Counsellor to the President of the European Bank for Reconstruction and Development and an original member of the Monetary Policy Committee of the Bank of England.
-He was the Juan T. Trippe Professor of International Economics at Yale University and has also held professorships at the London School of Economics and Cambridge University.
+Previously, he was Chief Economist and Special Counselor to the President of the European Bank for Reconstruction and Development and an original member of the Monetary Policy Committee of the Bank of England.
+He was the Juan T. Trippe Professor of International Economics at Yale University and has also held academic appointments at the London School of Economics, Cambridge University, the University of Bristol and Princeton University.
 He is the author of 78 refereed articles in professional journals and seven books.

 "Central Banks Are Still Far Behind the Inflation Curve," Project Syndicate, 9 June 2022, with Anne C. Sibert.

 "Fiscal Capture at the ECB," Project Syndicate, 16 May 2022.

 Interview in Michael Calvo Elhauge, "The New Cold War – Geopolitical Macroeconomic Impact of the Ukrainian Crisis," Impact Wealth, 16 May 2022.

 "Pricing Existential Risk," Project Syndicate, 16 March 2022.

 "Markets Are in Denial About Nuclear Risk," Project Syndicate, 8 March 2022.

 "Investing in Water Stewardship," GreenMoney (March 2022), with Thomas Schumann.